niu541412/homebrew_old_macos/README.md

 Because Homebrew will not recieve pull request for unsupport macOS version, I only leave these tips here.

+> [!TIP]
-## General Tips
+> General Tips

-1. **Use Older Compilers:** Sometimes, modern compilers are not compatible with older macOS versions.
+>1. **Use Older Compilers:** Sometimes, modern compilers are not compatible with older macOS versions.
 Consider using older versions of GCC or Clang.
-2. **Patching:** Some formulae might require patching to work correctly on older macOS versions.
+>2. **Patching:** Some formulae might require patching to work correctly on older macOS versions.
 Check the formula's issues or pull requests for patches or create your own if needed.
-3. **Dependencies:** Ensure all dependencies are correctly installed.
+>3. **Dependencies:** Ensure all dependencies are correctly installed.
 Sometimes, manual installation of dependencies is required.
-4. **Environment Variables:** Setting environment variables like `SDKROOT`, `MACOSX_DEPLOYMENT_TARGET`, and `CFLAGS` can help in building some formulae.
+>4. **Environment Variables:** Setting environment variables like `SDKROOT`, `MACOSX_DEPLOYMENT_TARGET`, and `CFLAGS` can help in building some formulae.

 ## Formulae with solution